-LimeSpot Personalizer offers an advanced A/B Testing feature to facilitate which setup and combination of our recommendation boxes works best for your store.
+LimeSpot offers an advanced A/B Testing feature (available for customers on Pay As You Grow and Premium - aka Enterprise - plans only) to facilitate which setup, combination of our recommendation boxes and/or content works best for your store.

 Using the A/B Testing feature gives you, the store owner, the ability to create and run multiple Experiences and monitor the results using the LimeSpot Analytics to find out which experience works better in your live stores.

-- Experience A: Related Items in the Product Page
+Experience A: Default with Related Items in the Product Page

 You also need to decide how much weight you want to allocate to each of these experiences during the experimentation phase by inputting the weights for each experience and the weight calculates the odds of the experience.
 The weight is an integer from 0 to 100.
 When you put the weight as 0, this will disable the Experience from working.
 The higher the weight, the higher the priority of the experience to be seen by the visitors. (e.g. 10-10 weight of each experience which makes a 50%-50% odds, 5-15 weight will give a 25%-75% odds etc.)